 Brachytherapy is a special form of radiation therapy where a radioactive source is placed beside or inside the tumour.
 The term brachytherapy was derived from the Greek word “brachy” meaning “short-distance”.
 Brachytherapy is commonly used, but not limited to, the effective treatment of gynaecological, prostate, breast and skin cancers.

-LDR brachytherapy is a very targeted treatment using low energy radiation emmitted by Iodine-125.
-The seeds are no larger than an uncooked grain of rice, and are strategically injected to treat the prostate and minimise dose to surrounding structures.
-The seeds remain radioactive between three to four months.
+Brachytherapy for prostate cancer, also known as LDR brachytherapy, is a very targeted treatment which uses low energy radiation emmitted by Iodine-125.
+The seeds, which are no larger than an uncooked grain of rice, are strategically injected into the prostate to treat the cancer over a period of three to four months.

 Seed brachytherapy offers comparable cure results to both radical prostatectomy (including robotic surgery) and external beam radiation treatment.
 The choice between which treatment option is most suitable for you will depend on the management of side effects in consultation with your oncologist.

 Focal brachytherapy is using the same technique, however is a highly targeted technique as it places the radioactive source into only the tumour itself instead of the whole prostate, preserving the rest of the prostate gland.

 A volume study is performed about one month before your implant to obtain data required for the brachytherapy team to plan your individualised conformal treatment.
 This involves indentifying the prostate using trans-rectal ultrasound (TRUS), and acquiring multiple detailed images through the prostate, whilst identifying critical structures such the urethra, rectum and bladder.

 The procedure can be performed under anaesthetic or through preparing your oral medication.
 The procedure will take about one hour, generally allowing you to go home on the same day.